maybe, maybe not ...

 apparently he'd died ‘surrounded by his family decorating the tree.’

-list of survivors was incomplete
+the list of survivors was incomplete

 like James Taylor, i guess i always thought i’d get to see him again